 The Cornerstone Volunteering Program is an initiative designed to harness the collective passion of our people towards volunteering.
-This program is intended to be employee-driven and promote a KJ environment where employee volunteers are supported, and their efforts are celebrated.
+This program is intended to be employee-driven and promote a Kennedy Jenks environment where employee volunteers are supported, and their efforts are celebrated.
 In many ways, the volunteer spirit is the cornerstone of what we do professionally.

 - Organize and expand our positive impact within the communities/environments where we live.